 The focus of the Highly Effective School Library Program is two-fold:

-- To provide leadership and guidance for K-12 educators as they strive to improve student achievement and prepare students for 21st century success by using the Highly Effective rubric as a guide and,
+- To provide guidance for K-12 educators as they facilitate student achievement and preparation for 21st century success, and,

 - To recognize outstanding school library programs and librarians.

-Our overarching goal is that all schools will have highly-qualified teacher librarians and communities (parents, students, administrators, and fellow educators) who advocate for and understand that high levels of student achievement and 21st century success require an exemplary librarian and library program.
+Our goal is that all schools will have highly-qualified teacher librarians and communities (parents, students, administrators, and fellow educators) that promote and exemplary librarian and library program to facilitate student achievement in the 21st century.

 The program has an exciting new look and feel.
-To earn highly effective status principals and teacher librarians will need to complete five credentials, using the rubric as a guide.
-Upon completion, the school will be eligible to apply for the newly developed Distinguished School Library Program of the Year Award.
+To earn highly effective status principals and teacher librarians complete applications for five credentials, using the rubric as a guide.
+After earning all five credentials, the school will acquire the "Highly Effective School Library Program" designation.
+The school will then be eligible to apply for the newly developed Distinguished School Library Program of the Year Award (Details below).

 - 2016 Highly Effective School Library Program (HESLP) Evaluation Rubric - The highly effective school library program rubric guides administrators and teacher librarians in sustaining and growing the school’s library program.